emadkhan333/BigData-Coursera/Machine Learning with Big Data/Week 1 - Introduction to Machine Learning with Big Data/W1 Notes.md

 MLlib is not a GUI-based approach.
 Writing code is required to implement operations in MLlib.
 MLlib, as with the base Spark core, provides an application programming interface, or API, for Java, Python, Scala and R. This means that you can write code in these programming languages to execute the base operations provided in Spark.
-Spark MLlib runs on a distributed platform.
-It provides machine learning algorithms and techniques that are implemented using distributed processing.
-So MLlib is used for processing and analyzing large datasets.

-Week 2 - Data Exploration & Data Preparation

-Week 3 – Classification

-Week 4 - Evaluation of Machine Learning Models

-Week 5 - Regression, Cluster Analysis, and Association Analysis